 2. Start every meeting off with a short brainstorm session

-Here at Singapore recruitment agency, BGC Group, we always begin each meeting with a short brainstorm session.
+Here at Malaysia recruitment agency, BGC Group, we always begin each meeting with a short brainstorm session.
 Our CEO Tristan Chew recommends holding a short 7-minute brainstorm session to get our ideas flowing.

 There are some ground rules for the brainstorm session though.
 Firstly, no idea is a bad idea, and secondly, there should be no discussion about individual ideas until the brainstorm session is up.